 Schools in PA-DE

-Pennsylvania is home to 5 schools throughout the state that offer 7 accredited landscape architecture programs as well as MSLA and Ph.D. degrees offered at Penn State University.
-Delaware currently has no accredited landscape architecture programs however development of these programs is occurring.
+Pennsylvania and Delaware are home to 6 schools that offer 7 accredited landscape architecture programs as well as MSLA and Ph.D. degrees offered at Penn State University and BSLA degree (candidacy status) offered at the University of Delaware.

 The Pennsylvania State University